Splaire/Widget-Starter-Kit/README.md

 To start working on a widget `cd` into the widget directory and issue the command: `gulp --cwd .`
 After that, Gulp will take care of all your file handling and serving your site over HTTP.
 Open the following URL in your browser: [http://localhost:4567](http://localhost:4567)

+Use the url [http://localhost:4567/preview](http://localhost:4567/preview) to open the widget in our "screen emulator".
+The previewer shows your widget three times in the triple-zone layout.
+This preview function will be improved in the future for better debugging.

 If you just want to build the latest version of a widget, then run: `gulp build --cwd .`

+## Todos ##
+* Add control to rotate screen in previewer
+* Add control to select another layout in previewer
+* Add control to change size